SteelCompendium/compendium/docs/Classes Single Page/Troubadour.md

 *Audiences love this bit.*

 **Effect:** The targets shift up to 5 squares, including vertically.
 The targets must end this movement adjacent to each other and on solid ground.
-Each target can then take a free strike with (SURGE)(SURGE) against an enemy within reach.
+Each target can then take a free strike with `(SURGE)(SURGE)` against an enemy within reach.

 ##### En Guarde!
 (5 Drama)

 *Wait it'sâ¦Guard!
 Turn!
 Parry!
 Dodge!
 Spin!
 Thrust!
 Hah!*

-- **Power Roll + Agility:**
-    - 11 or lower: 7 damage; target can shift 3 and take a free strike against you
-    - 12-16: 11 damage; target can shift 2 and take a free strike against you
-    - 17+: 16 damage; target can shift 1
+**Power Roll + Agility:** - **11 or lower:** 7 damage; target can shift 3 and take a free strike against you - **12-16:** 11 damage; target can shift 2 and take a free strike against you - **17+:** 16 damage; target can shift 1

 **Effect:** If the target shifts or takes a free strike against you during this ability, you can shift 3 and take a melee free strike against the target.
-If the target deals damage to you during this ability, you have (SURGE) on your free strike.
+If the target deals damage to you during this ability, you have `(SURGE)` on your free strike.

 #### Virtuoso Abilities